HR-FairyTail-FEC/project_atelier/README.md

     * At most 4 related items are shown, if more exist a carousel feature will emerge to help the user flip through.

     2.2 Outfit List
-    * An "Add To Outfit" button allows users to add the currently selected product/style to their outfits list.
+    * An "Add To Outfit" button allows users to add or delete the currently selected product/style to their outfits list.
     * A carousel feature shows only the last 3 items added to the outfit.
     * This list persists after the user visits other pages.

-3) Questions & Answers
+3) **Questions & Answers**
 ![Screen Shot 2022-04-16 at 1 39 34 PM](https://user-images.githubusercontent.com/521934/163690787-a0540031-a8ec-4274-90cb-7a06f47b97c1.png)

     * The Questions & Answers module displays previous entries made by others and allows asking and answering of questions for the current product             selected and providing feedback.